Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 With the flow:

-· Two-wave flow with indication of the shape of the second wave.
+· two-wave flow indicating the shape of the second wave.

 All clinical manifest forms are divided into focal and non-focal.